calcom/cal.com/README.md

 5. Enjoy the new version.
 <!-- DEPLOYMENT -->
 ## Deployment
+### Docker
+The Docker configuration for Calendso is an effort powered by people within the community.
+Calendso does not provide official support for Docker, but we will accept fixes and documentation.
+Use at your own risk.

+The Docker configuration can be found [in our docker repository](https://github.com/calendso/docker).
+### Railway
 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template?template=https%3A%2F%2Fgithub.com%2Fcalendso%2Fcalendso&plugins=postgresql&envs=GOOGLE_API_CREDENTIALS%2CBASE_URL%2CNEXTAUTH_URL%2CPORT&BASE_URLDefault=http%3A%2F%2Flocalhost%3A3000&NEXTAUTH_URLDefault=http%3A%2F%2Flocalhost%3A3000&PORTDefault=3000)

 You can deploy Calendso on [Railway](https://railway.app/) using the button above.
 The team at Railway also have a [detailed blog post](https://blog.railway.app/p/calendso) on deploying Calendso on their platform.